 Once such thoughts and beliefs are identified, you will be asked to base your behaviour on more realistic and helpful thoughts, such as:

-CBT also helps you to identify triggers that can cause you to drink, such as:
+A therapist will also help you to identify triggers that can cause you to drink, such as stress, social anxiety or being in “high-risk” environments such a pub, club or restaurant.

 The therapist will teach you how to avoid certain triggers and how to cope effectively with those that are unavoidable.

-If you would like to arrange an appointment, make a referral or require further information about how we can help please telephone our Wolverhampton practice on: 01902 827808.
-Alternatively fill out our online contact form.
+If you would like to arrange an appointment or require further information regarding our alcohol services please telephone our Wolverhampton practice on: 01902 827808.
+Alternatively fill out our online contact form and we will contact you within 24 hours.